pablo14/data-science-live-book/model_performance/knowing_the_error.md

 **But why remove cases?**

-There is no sense in removing cases like that, but it gets an idea about how sensible the accuracy metric is, remember you're working with a sample from an *_unknown population_*.
+There is no sense in removing cases like that, but it gets an idea of how sensible the accuracy metric is, remember you're working with a sample from an *_unknown population_*.

 > If we'd have a fully deterministic model, a model that contains 100% of all cases we are studying, and predictions were 100% accurate in all cases, we wouldn't need all of this.

-> As far as we always analyze samples, we just need to getting closer to the _real and unknown truthness_ of data through repetition , re-sampling, cross-validation, and so on...
+> As far as we always analyze samples, we just need to getting closer to the _real and unknown truthness_ of data through repetition, re-sampling, cross-validation, and so on...

 <br>